 It’s used to treat primary (essential) hypertension.

 ACE inhibitors are often abbreviated as ACEI.
 They all end in -pril.
 The most important ones are captopril, enalapril, lisinopril and ramipril.
 They have many beneficial effects:

-- Reduce sympathetic outflow
+- Reduce sympathetic activity

 - Reduce total peripheral resistance